AL2050/website/_drafts/A-NAND-Gate-Created-Using-Analogue-Circuitry.markdown

 {:refdef}

 {:refdef: style="text-align: center;"}
+Figure 3: Picture a potentiometer from a birds-eye view.
+The wiper of the potentiometer is represented by the red arrow.
+The wiper controls the resistance level, by acting like a variable potential divider circuit.
+As the red arrow moves clockwise, the resistance will increase, and therefore, the output voltage will also increase for the same current passing through the potentiometer.
+{: refdef}

+{:refdef: style="text-align: center;"}
 ![pot2](https://al2050.github.io/personal-website/assets/pot2.png)
 {:refdef}

 {:refdef: style="text-align: center;"}
+Figure 4:
+{: refdef}

+{:refdef: style="text-align: center;"}
 ![potChange1](https://al2050.github.io/personal-website/assets/potChange1.png)
 {:refdef}

 {:refdef: style="text-align: center;"}
+Figure 5:
+{: refdef}

+{:refdef: style="text-align: center;"}
 ![potChange2](https://al2050.github.io/personal-website/assets/potChange2.png)
 {:refdef}

+{:refdef: style="text-align: center;"}
+Figure 6:
+{: refdef}

 ## Modeling the NAND-Gate circuit